uncodedlb/waprolb/_posts/2015-01-01-Meetup-Mon(skeleton).md

 ---
+# Presenters: Follow the "skeleton" to add info about your talk.
+# Note letter cAsE and "extra two spaces" at the end of a few important lines.
+# Start by adding lowercase tag(s) related to your presentation.
+Also add "Your Name" as a tag.
+title: "Web & Application Professionals Meetup - Month"
+tags: [foo, bar, "Your Name"]
+categories: meetup
+layout: post
+#redirect_from: ""
 published: false
-title: "Web & Application Professionals Meetup #WAPRO - Month 01, 2015 Meetup"
-layout: post
 ---

+**Meetup Date: {{ page.date | date: "%B %-d, %Y" }}**

 > Note: This is a placeholder and not the actual event post ...
 We're a community of volunteers with day jobs.
-If you're speaking, please [Edit](https://github.com/uncodedlb/uncodedlb.github.io/blob/master/_posts/2015-01-01-Meetup-May.md) and fill out with your presentation topic & personal bio.
+If you're speaking, please [Edit](https://github.com/uncodedlb/waprolb/tree/gh-pages/_posts/) and fill out with your presentation topic & personal bio.

-The Long Beach [Web & App dev Professionals (WAPRO)](http://wapro.uncoded.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and share the **values** of open source software (F/OSS).
-We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://wapro.uncoded.org
+The Long Beach [Web & App dev Professionals (WAPRO)](http://www.waprolb.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and share the **values** of open source software (F/OSS).
+We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://www.waprolb.org

 ### TALKS THIS MONTH